Advanced Diploma in Counselling Practice (450 g.l.h. Level 5 equivalent) (NCPS Accredited) Course Information

 • Counselling in the voluntary sector

-• Economic, social and political issues
+• Economic, social and political issues and social justice

 • Group counselling